-On January 14th 2013, the plaintiffs filed a motion seeking authorization to institute a class action in the Quebec Superior Court, district of Quebec.
-It was the first step in ensuring that everyone who suffered damages and inconveniences caused by a cloud of red dust emitted into the atmosphere on October 26th 2012 could receive just compensation.
+On January 14, 2013, the plaintiffs filed an Application for Authorization to Institute a Class Action before the Quebec Superior Court in the district of Quebec.
+It was the first step to ensure that everyone who suffered damages and inconvenience due to the cloud of red dust emitted into the atmosphere on October 26, 2012 could receive compensation.

-The motion alleges that the defendants were negligent in the management of their equipment and that the class members suffered significant damages following the emission into the atmosphere of a cloud of red dust containing significant concentrations of iron oxide.
+The application alleged that the defendants were negligent in the management of their equipment and that the class members suffered significant damages following the emission of a cloud of red dust containing significant concentrations of iron oxide into the atmosphere.

-The class members are seeking a sum of $1000 for the troubles and inconveniences linked to the exploitation of dust following the incident on October 26th 2012.
-The plaintiffs and the class members who are property owners are also seeking $2000 for the total cleaning costs they were required to incur.
+The class members sought a sum of $1000 for the harm and inconvenience linked to the dust following the incident on October 26, 2012.
+The plaintiffs and the class members who own property in the area also sought $2000 for the cleaning costs they were required to incur.

-Following this particularly alarming incident, the plaintiffs in this class action, Véronique Lalande and Louise Duchesne, decided to institute a second class action regarding the abnormal troubles and inconveniences caused by the activities of the Compagnie d’arrimage de Québec and the Quebec Port Authority.
+Following this particularly alarming incident, the plaintiffs in this class action—Véronique Lalande and Louise Duchesne—decided to institute a second class action regarding the abnormal inconveniences and difficulties caused by the activities of the Compagnie d’arrimage de Québec and the Quebec Port Authority.
 For information concerning this second class action, or to register as a class member, click here.

-The action was authorized on October 22nd 2014 by the Honourable judge Ouellet.
-Notices were published to inform class members of such in the newspapers Le Soleil and Le Journal du Québec.
-We are currently negotiating a timetable with the defendants to establish the next steps in order to move the action forward.
+The class action was authorized on October 22, 2014, by the Honourable Justice Ouellet.
+Notices to members were published to inform them of the authorization in the newspapers Le Soleil and Le Journal du Québec.

-Trudel Johnston & Lespérance represent the members of the group in collaboration with the firm Jean-François Bertand Avocats inc.
+Trudel Johnston & Lespérance has represented the members of the group in collaboration with the firm Jean-François Bertand Avocats inc.